meteor-gazelle/meteor-gazelle/doc/specs/Authentication.md

 **Preconditions:**

 * The user is not currently logged in.
-* The user has not tried to reset more than 6 times already.
+* The user has not tried to reset more than a configurable number of times already.
 * The user is not connecting from a blocked IP-block.
 * The user has access to the email address they used to set up their account.